temporalio/documentation/docs/typescript/workflows.md

 <!--SNIPSTART typescript-hello-workflow {"enable_source_link": false}-->
 <!--SNIPEND-->

-The snippet above uses `createActivityHandle` to create functions that, when called, schedule a `greet` Activity in the system to say "Hello World".
+The snippet above uses `proxyActivities` to create functions that, when called, schedule a `greet` Activity in the system to say "Hello World".

 ### Workflow Limitations